 The only way to lose weight is to take in fewer calories than you burn.
 A calorie deficit signals to your body that food is not plentiful.
 In response, your body treats building muscle as a lower priority.
-This could equate to losing muscle, especially if you skimp on protein consumption to cut calories.
+This could equate to losing muscle, especially if you skimp on your protein consumption to cut calories.

 An article from Harvard Health Publishing explains that losing muscle mass makes you weaker, lowers your mobility, and raises your risk of injuries.
 The healthiest weight loss involves losing fat, not muscle.

 - Eat more protein.
-Experts recommend eating between 0.7 grams and slightly over 1 gram of protein per pound of body weight if you want to gain muscle.
+Experts recommend eating between 0.8 grams and slightly over 1 gram of protein per pound of body weight if you want to gain muscle.
 (Want to know more?
 We take an in-depth look in our article, “How Much Protein Do I Need?”)

 Women may be tempted to focus on weight loss at the expense of strength, but this is a big mistake.
-While losing muscle mass may result in a smaller dress size, it leaves you with a weaker frame and none of the health benefits of adding muscle.
+While losing muscle mass may result in a smaller body size, it leaves you with a weaker frame and none of the health benefits of adding muscle.